 What You Need to Know About Distance Based Auto Insurance in BC?

 Do you drive less than 10,000 kilometers per year?
 You may be eligible for a new distance-based discount on select ICBC Optional insurance.
-At your next two annual insurance renewals with your Goldleaf broker, bring in a photo of your odometer reading to find out if you are eligible.
+At your next two annual insurance renewals with your auto insurance broker in Surrey, bring in a photo of your odometer reading to find out if you are eligible.

 Save with ICBCs Distance-Based Discounts